expanduc/pyconuy/docs/api.rst

 ---------------
 audio_sequence
    What sequence this audio chunk corresponds to.
-Valid range '1'-'100'. audio_samplerate
+Valid range '1'-'100'.
+   Using the same sequence in a request will overwrite the previous value. audio_samplerate
    Samplerate of the provided raw audio data.
 Only '8000'. audio_bitdepth